Application Monitoring: Dashboard#

 Total Processing Time |

-Total time of the complete cycle, Vision plus FlexiBowl plus Robot.
-It represents the time from the start of one cycle to the start of the next.
-It determines the maximum theoretical productivity, PPM. |
+Total time of complete cycle (Vision + FlexiBowl® + Robot).
+It represents the time from the start of one cycle to the start of the next one.
+It determines the theoretical maximum productivity (PPM). |

 Tip